berndtjohannsen/TiddeliHome/README.md

 - These keys are all stored in the App, currently in clear text (though not exposed in the UI)
 - If you use my github-page as host, you will need to configure CORS in HA
 - You can of course host this on the same server as HA, which limites CORS complexity
-- The area is subject to TODO
+- This whole area around security is subject to TODO/Document

 ## Design
 There is tech info in the file design.md.
 But this is work in progress